 Browse through our Engineering Scholarships section to find scholarships you can apply for.
 We have hundreds of Canadian, American and international scholarships available to students pursuing almost every undergraduate and graduate engineering major, as well as many that are open to all students in general.

 Success Tip: Be sure to apply for these engineering scholarships, as millions of dollars worth of scholarships in Canada and the United States go unused every year as a result of there being too few applicants!

 Engineering Jobs - Jobs for Engineering Students and Graduates

-Engineering Career Fairs
+Engineering Careers Success Tip: Visit Career Fairs

-Visiting general or Engineering specific career fairs is one of the best things you can do to learn about Engineering careers.
+Visiting general, or engineering specific, career fairs is one of the best things you can do to learn about engineering careers.
 It is a great way to network with potential employers, as well as gain information on specific careers.